mattBurton64/sorting/csc4510/assignment1/README.md

 ## Directories
-Correct - contains a set of files with the *expected* output for each test file Output - contains the most recent set of files with the *actual* output for each test file Source - contains the cpp and ada summing programs and their executables TestFiles - contains the set of test files that are passed into the programs as input
+Correct - contains a set of files with the *expected* output for each test file Output - contains the most recent set of files with the *actual* output for each test file Script - contains the four shell automation scripts used for compiling, testing, and comparing programs Source - contains the cpp and ada summing programs and their executables TestFiles - contains the set of test files that are passed into the programs as input